Mr Fothergill's Seed Marigold Crackerjack (African)

 As pollinators, bees, butterflies and insects play an essential role in our gardens.
 They transfer pollen from one flower to another, fertilising plants so they start forming fruits and seeds.
-70 of the top 100 most popular food crops are pollinated by bees, and they pollinate 80 per cent of all flowering plants on earth!
+Bees pollinate 70 of the top 100 most popular food crops, and 80 per cent of all flowering plants on earth!

 So, what can you do at home to help encourage these important pollinators to frequent your garden?

 Bees are drawn to bright colours, particularly blue, white and purple, so planting bee-friendly flowers in your garden will attract bees to your garden and provide them with the pollen and nectar they need to survive.
 Flowers such as calendula, cornflower, poppy, nemophila, marigold, lavender and alyssum should see your garden become a hive of activity.
 Native bees, many of which are stingless, prefer native flowers so Swan River daisies are a must.
 Herbs such as sage, rosemary, basil, thyme and mint are also favourites.

 Insecticides are rarely selective in what they kill, by spraying for bad insects, you’re more than likely going to kill the good insects too.
 A large number of common plant pests can be managed using companion planting and by encouraging beneficial predator insects and parasitoids into your garden.
 By creating a favourable habitat for the beneficial insects, you will have a better chance of controlling the pests.
 If you must spray, look for insecticides that are more natural in nature, and use them sparingly.